opensanctions/site/_content/commercial-faq.md

 We commonly use two methods for payment:

-* Automated subscription payments via [Stripe](https://stripe.com/).
+* **Automated payments via [Stripe](https://stripe.com/)**.
 Stripe accepts a [broad range of payment methods](https://stripe.com/global), including credit and debit cards.
-* SEPA bank transfers.
+* **SEPA bank transfers**.
 We will issue regular invoices for your payment.
 To reduce bookkeeping overhead, we’re happy to agree on a quarterly or semi-annual billing schedule.

 OpenSanctions is based in Germany.
 We may be required to apply 19% VAT on invoices inside the EU where the reverse charge method does not apply.